by Jeannette Walls

 2. Didn’t Excuse Her Father’s Behavior

 I really despise when someone tries to make excuses for someone else’s bad behavior.
-I experience mental illness, that does not excuse any behavior in which I hurt others.
 We are each responsible for our own actions, end of story.
 Yes, Walls mentions that there is a possibility that her dad was abused sexually by his mother but she does not offer this as an excuse for him being a raging, irresponsible alcoholic.

 3. American Poverty